maths/moodle-qtype_stack/doc/en/CAS/Equations.md

 The student has entered a set or list as their answer.
 Probably a set, which is logically more sensible.

-If we as the student to enter a set, then the AlgEquiv answer test compares sets and lists, but it does so element-wise.
+If we ask the student to enter a set, then the AlgEquiv answer test compares sets and lists, but it does so element-wise.
 This makes no sense here!
 So, we need to do something different.

 In the feeback variables we create a new list called "listans" as follows, assuming the student's answer is assigned to `ans1`.